intersective/app/docs/assessment-flow.md

   opening an empty peer page does not count as a completed review.
 - later selector-bearing peer groups remain available and contribute to progress when completed, but they do not replace or bypass the required first peer review.
-- trailing groups without a team-member selector never increase the "members reviewed" counter.
+- groups without a team-member selector never increase the "members reviewed" counter.

 Submit-button state is calculated as: